yu-shang/supplementary_data/README.txt

-This file directory includes Supplementary data for "Distinct roles of DNA bending and shearing in predicting nucleosome dyads and occupancy".
+This file directory includes Supplementary data for
+"A deformation energy-based model for predicting nucleosome dyads and occupancy".